formsure/docs/webhook.md

     },
     {
       "question": "Your message",
-      "answer": "hello there how are you?"
+      "answer": "Hello there, how are you?"
     }
   ],
   "meta": {